Free Program to Prevent Diabetes

 Prediabetes is a condition with higher-than-normal blood sugar levels.
-You may not feel sick or have any symptoms, but having prediabetes puts you at higher risk for developing type 2 diabetes within a few years.
+You may not feel sick or have any symptoms, but having prediabetes (also known as borderline diabetes) puts you at higher risk for developing type 2 diabetes within a few years.
 About 5 to 10% of people with prediabetes develop diabetes each year, and 90% of people with prediabetes will develop diabetes within the next 20 years.

 Prediabetes treatments can lower your risk for diabetes and complications of diabetes.
 Lifestyle modifications, such as losing extra weight and increasing physical activity, are the most effective approaches for most people.

 Free Health Kit to Lower Your Risk of Diabetes